alexharri/website/posts/searching-and-navigating-git-commits.md

 <SmallNote label="">The PR also contains a [design decision](https://github.com/vercel/next.js/pull/1599#discussion_r109336572) where the option was renamed from `options.dist` to `distDir`.</SmallNote>

-It didn't take a long time for us to track down when this option was added!
+It didn't us long to track down the commit that added the `distDir` option!

 ## Effective use of `-S`

-Our usage of the `-S` option was quite simplistic in the examples above.
-We were just looking for a single term, but that term was distinct enough that we got useful results.
+Our usage of the `-S` option was quite simplistic <EmDash /> we were just looking for a single term.
+But that term was distinct enough that we got useful results.

 The usefulness of the results produced by `-S` is proportional to how distinct the search term is.
 So when searching for common terms it can be helpful to make your query more distinct.
 For example:

   * Given a function called `createContext`, you could use `-S "createContext("` to find invocations of that function.
-  * To find code referencing a property called `numInstances`, you could do `-S ".numInstances"`.
+  * To find code referencing a property called `numInstances`, you could search for `-S ".numInstances"`.
   * If you have a React component called `SmallNote`, you could look for usage of that component via `-S "<SmallNote"`.

 I've found that it quite useful to try multiple surrounding syntaxes.
 For example, if looking for a property called `foo` I might try the following: